-Our Instructor Spotlight is on our SHRM Certification Exam Prep Course instructor, Todd Dockery, SHRM-CP.
+Our Instructor Spotlight is on our SHRM Certification Exam Prep course and one of three HR Leadership Academy instructors, Todd Dockery.
+In our HR Leadership Academy, Todd teaches HR Analytics and Strategy Formulation and Alignment.
 Currently, Todd is a full-time faculty member for UTC’s Gary W. Rollins College of Business.
-He is also a Certified Employee Benefits Specialist (CEBS), Professional in Human Resources (PHR), Group Benefits Associate (GBA), Compensation Management Specialist (CMS), and has an MBA degree.
+He is also a Certified Employee Benefits Specialist (CEBS), Professional in Human Resources (PHR), Group Benefits Associate (GBA), Compensation Management Specialist (CMS), and has an MBA degree, along with a massive PEZ dispenser collection.

-Marah: What professional experience do you have relating to the course you are teaching?
+Marah: What professional experience do you have relating to the HR courses you’re teaching?

-Todd: I had 20 years of HR experience prior to teaching the SHRM Exam Prep course.
+Todd: I had 20 years of HR experience prior to teaching.
 I first began my HR journey as a personnel administration sergeant in the US Army.
 Then, I worked in healthcare as a human resources coordinator, and after that, in management positions for two different trucking companies.
 One was a compensation and benefits position, and the other oversaw employee benefits.
-I then moved on to work as a director of human resources for Open Arm Care, the City of Chattanooga, and most recently, I worked as the deputy HR officer and director of compensation and benefits right here at UTC!
+I then moved on to work as a director of human resources for Open Arm Care, the City of Chattanooga, and most recently, I worked as the deputy HR officer and director of compensation and benefits right here at my alma mater, UTC!

 M: Why do you love teaching?

 T: I truly like all the course topics, and working in such a diverse mix of HR specialties has given me experience in many areas within the topics.
 Not to get too technical, but the SHRM Body of Knowledge goes into both technical and behavioral competencies.
 Technical competencies encompass people, organizations, and workplaces, so for technical competencies, I really enjoy the people aspect.
-That’s where you talk about strategic planning, recruiting, employee engagement, learning and development, etc., and I really like that.
-For behavioral competencies, I am drawn more to the leadership aspects: leadership, ethics, things like that.
-I think those topics are extremely important.
-Again, all the topics interest me, but those are the ones I tend to be drawn too a little more.
+That’s where you talk about strategic planning, recruiting, employee engagement, learning and development, etc. I really like teaching all of that.
+For behavioral competencies, I am drawn more to the leadership aspects: leadership, ethics, topics along those lines.
+Leadership is extremely important.
+Again, all the topics interest me, but those are the ones I tend to be drawn to a little more.

 M: How do you motivate students in your classroom?

-T: I make sure that we remain professional, but also make sure that we have fun as we are learning.
-I motivate students by trying to relate real-world experiences to what they are learning, whether it be my experience or someone else in the room’s experience.
-I often break up students into smaller groups to network and learn in a more intimate setting.
-Some people get nervous talking in front of large groups but will open up more in smaller ones; once they get comfortable in the smaller setting, they are more likely to potentially open up to the whole class later on.
-The more they learn from one another and see how what they are learning relates to the world outside of a classroom, the more motivated they are to get to the point where they can apply the information in their careers.
+T: I make sure that we remain professional but also have fun as we are learning.
+I motivate students by relating real-world experiences to what they are learning, whether it be my experience or someone else in the room’s experience.
+The more they learn from others and see how what they are learning relates to the world outside of a classroom, the more motivated they are to get to the point where they can apply the information in their careers.

 M: What are three fun facts about you?